 A dyslexia assessment will last just over an hour.
 You will be asked questions about your previous learning and your study skills.
 There will be a series of written exercises that are designed to identify where support is needed.

 The diagnostic specialist will then write a report that will include a statement about whether dyslexia is part of your profile.
-The report will also contain conclusions and recommendations that will help you and Student Finance England to identify areas that may need special attention and support.

 We have a team of experienced and trained dyslexia support tutors and facilitators, who work with students on a one-to-one basis on areas of need such as essays, dissertations and study skills.